guilhermealacoc/hat-trick-monitor-scraper/README.md

-# javascript-design-patterns
+#  Design Patterns in TS and Node
-Estudo de Design Patterns com Js
+A collection of studies about Design Patterns in TS and Node